 Note: Health centers should respond "a.
-Yes."
-If they are screening for social risks, meaning they have a consistent set of questions that are asked of individual patients uniformly for the purposes of collecting information on the non-medical, health-related social needs of patients, such as housing instability and/or food insecurity, beyond those demographic characteristics captured elsewhere on the UDS of patients.
+Yes" below only if they are screening for social risks, meaning they have a consistent set of questions that are asked of individual patients uniformly for the purposes of collecting information on the non-medical, health-related social needs of patients, such as housing instability and/or food insecurity, beyond those demographic patient characteristics captured elsewhere on the UDS Report.
+Collecting race, ethnicity, sexual orientation, gender identity, and/or income level would not be considered here as collecting data on individual patients' social risk factors, as this information is already counted in the UDS Report, on Tables 3B and 4.
+Similarly, collecting data on intimate partner violence, domestic violence, and/or human trafficking would not be considered, as this information is already counted in the UDS Report, on Table 6A.